Search This Blog

 Northern Bank, Armagh branch

-By 1911, David is boarding in house 4, Lower Sackville Street, North Dock, Dublin.
+By 1911, Revels is boarding in house 4, Lower Sackville Street, North Dock, Dublin.
 He is recorded as a Bank Clerk.

 On ‘Ulster Day’, Saturday, 28th September 1912, 14 members of the Revels family from Tullyhappy or Jerrettspass area signed either the Ulster Covenant or the Women’s Declaration.